 Somewhere along the line, Justin Theroux got branded as a douche.
 Maybe it’s because he always plays ones in movies.
 Maybe it’s the leather jackets and abundance of tribal tattoos.
 Or—maybe it’s because we’re all jealous that, at 45, he still sports a killer six-pack, which is likely one of the reasons he was able to land the ultimate 1990s dream girl and make her his wife.
-And since your girlfriend is going to drag you to see him in Girl on the Train (opening 10/7), it wouldn’t hurt to start taking a few style cues from him.
+It probably wouldn’t hurt to start taking a few style cues from him.

 See?
 We told you Justin could look polished as hell.
 Here he’s wearing a regular suit you could wear to the office or a friend’s wedding.
 No hideous back tattoos in sight, and the only accessory is his omnipresent gold signet ring.
 We’ll let that slide.
 (Napoli Gray Suit: $399, Suit Supply; Hugo Boss Button-Down Shirt: $165, Mr. Porter; Black Tie: $19, The Tie Bar; Victory Ring: $230, George Frost; Citizen Eco-Drive Watch: $432, Macy's)